Skip to main content

 Common Questions

 Yes, accidental death prevention is medical advice.
-A primary care doctor's job is to prevent death and disability, and unintentional injury is the leading cause of death for adults under 45.
+A primary care doctors job is to prevent death and disability, and unintentional injury is the leading cause of death for adults under 45.
 Treating safety as a clinical issue is part of being the "chief medical officer" of your life, not a stretch outside the scope of medicine.

 The single most effective safety habit is wearing a seatbelt every time you are in a car, in every seat.
-Seatbelts dramatically reduce your risk of dying in a crash, and the protection is instant, free, and complete after one click.
+Seatbelts dramatically reduce your risk of dying in a crash, and the protection is instant, free, and complete after 1 click.
 No supplement or scan offers that level of return.

 Distracted driving is compared to drunk driving because the data on reaction time, lane control, and crash risk are similar in many studies.
 At highway speeds, even a 5-second glance at a phone covers the length of a football field with your eyes off the road.
 The risk is real, even when you feel in control.

-Yes, you should keep a high-quality trauma kit in your car, ideally one that includes a tourniquet, gauze, and a chest seal.
+Yes, you should keep a high-quality trauma kit in your car, ideally 1 that includes a tourniquet, gauze, and a chest seal.
 Major bleeding can become fatal in minutes, well before an ambulance arrives.
 Taking a "Stop the Bleed" course in Philadelphia is a few hours of training that can save a life, including your own.

 Yes, it is safer to ride a bike at least a few feet outside the door zone of parked cars, even if drivers behind you are annoyed.
 A driver opening a door without looking can throw a cyclist into traffic with no warning.
 Taking the lane is a small social cost that lowers a serious physical risk.

 Yes, pedestrians are hit more often mid-block than at intersections in many U.S. cities, because drivers in the middle of a block are scanning for cars, not people.
-Crossing between parked cars also hides you from drivers' view until you are already in the lane.
+Crossing between parked cars also hides you from drivers view until you are already in the lane.
 Walking the extra 50 feet to a corner is a real safety upgrade.

 The Cooper Color Code is a simple framework for situational awareness developed by Jeff Cooper, a safety educator.
 Condition White means unaware.
 Condition Yellow means relaxed and aware.
 Condition Orange means a specific risk has caught your attention.
 Aiming for Yellow most of the time, with the phone away, lowers risk in everyday city life.